Lloyd J. Beall: American Civil War

 Siding with the Confederate States of America, Beall tendered his resignation and headed south.
 Beall was appointed a colonel in the Provisional Army of the Confederate States.
 On May 23, 1861, the Secretary of the Confederate States Navy, Stephen Mallory, appointed Beall as Colonel Commandant of the Marine Corps, the only person to hold that position, and Beall served in that capacity throughout the war.

 As an administrator during the war, Beall's military knowledge and experience remained an untapped resource.
 He worked hard to have the Confederate Marine Corps receive the personnel, supplies and other benefits accorded to other branches of the military.
 The training of officers and enlisted Marines took place at the Marines' Barrack's Camp Beall, just a short distance south of Richmond, Virginia, at Drewry's Bluff overlooking the James River.
 By the end of the war, he had succeeded in helping improve the resources available to the Marine Corps and established a separate Marine training camp in Charleston, South Carolina; several permanent stations on the Mississippi River and Atlantic Seaboard.

 Thanks, in part, to Beall's efforts, the Confederate Marines, called the "Rebel Leathernecks", gained a reputation for distinguished combat service, on the sea and land.

 Later life

 Beall married Frances Duncan Hayne, daughter of South Carolina Senator Arthur Peronneau Hayne, and Frances Gibson Duncan, daughter of Hon.
 Thomas Duncan of Carlisle, Pennsylvania, justice of the Supreme Court of Pennsylvania (1817-1827).
+Their children were Arthur Hayne Beall and Elizabeth Alston Beall (wife of William Mitchell of Richmond VA).

 After the Civil War, Beall lived in Richmond, Virginia, and became a merchant, Alderman of the city of Richmond and Superintendent of the Westmoreland Club.
 Beall kept most of the Confederate States Marine Corps records at his home.
 Much of the CSMC history, along with Beall's personal history during the war, was destroyed in a fire at his Richmond home in 1887.

 Beall died in Richmond on November 10, 1887, at age 79.
 He is interred in the city's Hollywood Cemetery.